BhomalePiyush/DataCollection_With_EC2_RDS/README.md

 # Welcome to your CDK Python project!

-This is a blank project for Python development with CDK.
+This is a Python devloped by me in orsder to create an automated flow using web-scraping and storeing it to RDS with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.